babakzobis/TicTacToe/README.md

 1. **Presentation**

-Following the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model View Presenter) pattern, it’s the layer that interacts with the UI consisting mostly of Android UI (activities, fragments, views) and presenters.
+Following the [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (Model View Presenter) pattern, it’s the layer that interacts with the UI consisting mostly of Android components (activities, fragments, views) and presenters.
 Due to the game's simplicity, the main structure is simple :
-* `BoardActivity` taking care of the pure UI part dictated by the Android framework
+* [`BoardActivity`](app/src/main/java/com/vanzoconsulting/tictactoe/ui/BoardActivity.kt) taking care of the pure UI part dictated by the Android framework
-* `BoardPresenter` respecting `BoardContract` being responsible to act as the middleman between view and model.
+* [`BoardPresenter`](app/src/main/java/com/vanzoconsulting/tictactoe/ui/BoardPresenter.kt) respecting [`BoardContract`](app/src/main/java/com/vanzoconsulting/tictactoe/ui/BoardContract.kt) being responsible to act as the middleman between view and model.
-It retrieves data from the model and returns it to the view
+It goes through different use cases returning data from the model for then incorporeting them into the view.
-* `BoardLayout` extending Jetpack's [`GridLayout`](https://developer.android.com/jetpack/androidx/releases/gridlayout) in order to draw lines and columns divider for a better representation of Tic Tac Toe's Cartesian plan
+* [`BoardLayout`](app/src/main/java/com/vanzoconsulting/tictactoe/ui/BoardLayout.kt) extending Jetpack's [`GridLayout`](https://developer.android.com/jetpack/androidx/releases/gridlayout) in order to draw lines and columns divider for a better representation of Tic Tac Toe's Cartesian plan

 2. **Use cases**